decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-01-24-two-round-ps.md

 3. In this post, we explore potentially weaker synchrony assumptions that still enable the same quorum arithmetic.
 We show that it is possible to get $n = 3f + 2p + 1$ in a model that is in between partial synchrony and synchrony:

     Fix delay bounds $\Delta \le \Gamma$.
-Message sent at time $t$ arrive at time $\max\{GST,t\}+\Delta$.
+After GST, any message sent at time $t$ arrives by time $t+\Delta$.
+Before GST, we assume the granular synchrony condition below:

     **Granular synchrony before GST:** Before GST, for every honest party, at all times, there are at most $f$ honest parties whose messages to it may be delayed by more than $\Gamma$.
 We note that this is a specific instantiation of the more general [granular synchrony model](https://arxiv.org/pdf/2408.12853).

     This assumption is strictly stronger than partial synchrony and strictly weaker than full synchrony or a non-equivocating leader assumption.
-Importantly, it is used only for safety reasoning, specifically to infer the non-existence of a fast commit from the absence of a fast certificate after waiting $\Gamma$.
+Importantly, it is used primarily for safety reasoning, specifically to infer the non-existence of a fast commit from the absence of a fast certificate after waiting $\Gamma$.

     In this post, we will show how to use this assumption to modify the [Concurrent 2-round and 3-round Simplex-style BFT](https://decentralizedthoughts.github.io/2025-07-29-2-round-3-round-simplex/) by essentially changing *one line*.
 Similar results can be obtained by minimal changes in similar protocols (like Alpenglow or Hydrangea).

+    Specifically, the result obtained is:

+    * Honest leader post GST with $p$ Byzantine faults: commit in $2\delta$.
+    * Honest leader post GST with $f$ Byzantine faults and $p$ crashes: commit in $3\delta$.
+    * Non equivocating leader post GST: view completes in at most $3\Delta + \delta$.
+    * Equivocating leader post GST: view completes in at most $2\Gamma + 5\Delta + \delta$ and the leader is publicly detected as malicious.
+    * Safety under up to $f$ Byzantine faults and $p$ crashes given the granular synchrony assumption before GST.